Routing strategy

 }RoutingStrategyNodeConfig

-A routing configuration defined by each RoutingStrategyNode.
-Every part of this can be overwritten or extended by deeper nested RoutingStrategyNodeConfigs.
-They contain the core part of the DOMS Routing functionality such as Fences, Ratings and an order-split/reroute configuration.
-However unlike before, toolkit fences and ratings now lie in the same place as their standard counterparts.
+A routing configuration is defined by each RoutingStrategyNode.
+Any part of this configuration can be overwritten or extended by more deeply nested RoutingStrategyNodeConfigs.
+These entities contain the core DOMS routing functionality, such as Fences, Ratings, and order-split and reroute configurations.
+Both standard and toolkit fences and ratings are configured in the same location within this entity.

 {